getsentry/sentry-javascript/CONTRIBUTING.md

 * If you are using [hosted Sentry](https://sentry.io) or on-premises, and if the latter, which version (e.g. 8.7.0)
 * If you are using the Raven CDN (http://ravenjs.com)

 Lastly, it is strongly encouraged to provide a small project reproducing your issue.
-You can put your code on JSBin or, for bigger projects, on GitHub.
+You can put your code on [JSFiddle](https://jsfiddle.net/) or, for bigger projects, on GitHub.
 Make sure all the necessary dependencies are declared in package.json so anyone can run npm install && npm start and reproduce your issue.

 ## Development